mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 #### 36:23

 And next, our *sensory system*.
-We have a sensory system; but it's not necessary to destroy [it or] to keep away the sensory world, because we have it already.
+We have a sensory system; it's not necessary to destroy [it or] to keep away the sensory world, because we have it already.
 So instead of [maligning] or throwing away or destroying the sensory system, first of all we should accept the sensory system.
 And the important point is, how to use the sensory system.

 That's why Dōgen Zenji says, “A quiet room is suitable.”
 Or, “Do not allow drafts of air to enter, or rain and frost to intrude.”
 Or, “The place of sitting should be lighted, and kept from becoming dark at any time, day or night.”
 “Eyes should be open, not too widely, nor too narrowly.” (*Transcriber’s Note:* “Do not allow drafts of air to enter,” etc. is from the *Zazengi* chapter of *Shōbōgenzō*, which is distinct from *Fukan zazengi*.)